Meet the Artist

 I offer event calligraphy, watercolor and calligraphy commissions, original watercolor art, and on-site calligraphy for events of all kinds.

-I like to focus on the small details that make each project and story feel unique, and I love projects that tells a story through those details or finds the beauty in everyday objects and moments.
+I like to focus on the small details that make each project and story feel unique, and I love projects that tell a story through those details or that finds the beauty in everyday objects and moments.

-There’s a lot that has to happen before the final piece can even be started.
+There’s a lot that has to happen before I can start the final version you’ll receive.

 Art has always been part of my life.
-I started taking summer art classes when I was four, entered every coloring contest I could find as a kid, and signed up for any art class offered at school.
-I kept drawing while earning my BA in sociology at McNeese State University, then went on to study graphic design at the Art Institute of Houston.
+I started summer classes at age four, entered every coloring contest I could find, and took every art class offered in school.
+I kept drawing while earning a BA in sociology from McNeese State, then studied graphic design at the Art Institute of Houston.

-In 2017, I took my first calligraphy classes at a small art shop in Athens, GA.
-And in early 2020, I picked up watercolor just before the world shut down for the pandemic.
-(Pretty sure I borrowed every book the library had on watercolor when the in-person classes I was taking were canceled.)
+In 2017, I took my first calligraphy class in Athens, GA.
+In early 2020, I picked up watercolor.
+(Pretty sure I borrowed every book the library had when my classes were canceled.)

-Today, calligraphy and watercolor (and the combination of the two) are my focus.
-I’m a member of the Florida Watercolor Society and IAMPETH (The International Association of Master Penmen, Engrossers, and Teachers of Handwriting).
-My watercolor work has been shown in Florida, Georgia, and online through FWS exhibitions.
-In 2020, I received the People’s Choice award at the OCAF Members’ Exhibition in Watkinsville, GA.
+I’m a member of the Florida Watercolor Society and IAMPETH, and my work has been shown in Florida, Georgia, and online.
+In 2020, I received the People’s Choice award at the OCAF Members’ Exhibition.